 Despite their prominence, much less attention has been paid to multimode strong coupling effects on the reservoir states of structurally and energetically disordered molecular ensembles.
-These states form the majority of the excitations with significant molecular character, and therefore, they largely determine the equilibrium and transport properties of the molecular subsystem in an optical cavity.
+These states form the majority of the excitations with significant molecular character, and therefore, they largely determine the equilibrium and transport properties of a molecular subsystem under collective strong coupling with an optical cavity.

-Here, we employ numerical simulations of the microscopic states of a multimode photonic wire under strong coupling with a disordered molecular ensemble to investigate the influence of the cavity on the local molecular density of states and mean exciton return probability at infinite time.
-These quantities essentially reflect properties of the reservoir modes (since they are much more numerous than the polaritonic) and allow us to quantitatively probe the effects of optical cavities on the molecular ensemble.
+Here, we employ numerical simulations of the microscopic states of a multimode photonic wire under strong coupling with a disordered molecular ensemble to investigate the influence of the cavity on the local molecular density of states and the exciton return probability.
+These quantities essentially reflect properties of the reservoir modes (since they are much more numerous than the polaritonic) and allow us to quantitatively probe the effects of multimode optical cavities on the molecular ensemble.

-Our results have significant implications for future model-building in polariton chemistry since they provide illustrations of qualitative shortcomings of the single-mode representation of multimode optical cavities.
-We also suggest practical principles to enhance cavity effects on molecular properties likely holding for generic systems, e.g., we find that when the molecules are resonant only with the lowest-energy cavity band, strong coupling effects on the probed molecular properties are \textit{not} maximized at zero detuning.
-Wave function localization theory \cite{litinskaya_loss_2006, litinskaya_propagation_2008, dominguez-adame2004} and simple spectral overlap arguments explain this fact which adds another piece to the puzzle \cite{imperatore2021} of the optical cavity effect on chemical reactions, since some experimental observations suggest that cavity effects on chemical reactions are greater when the detuning vanishes.
-Second, while cavity-assisted transport may be generally favored in single-mode cavities interacting with an ideal sample in a 0D geometry \cite{botzung2020a, dubail2021}, we show that in higher-dimensional geometries, in general, coherent transport across is more efficient in systems with \textit{weaker disorder}.\\
+Our results have significant implications for future model-building in polariton chemistry since they provide detailed illustrations of qualitative shortcomings of single-mode representations of multimode devices.
+We also suggest practical principles to enhance cavity effects on molecular properties likely holding for generic systems, e.g., we find that for systems with equal collective light-matter interaction, polariton effects on the molecular ensemble are largest when the cavity is redshifted, the distance between molecules is largest and energetic disorder is weak.
+Wave function localization theory \cite{litinskaya_loss_2006, litinskaya_propagation_2008, dominguez-adame2004} and simple spectral overlap arguments explain these facts which provide another piece to the puzzle \cite{imperatore2021} of the optical cavity effect on chemical reactions since some experimental observations suggest that the influence of photonic materials on chemical reactions is greater when the cavity-matter detuning vanishes \cite{nagarajan2021}.

 \textbf{Results and Discussion}